milojezek/milojezek/README.md

-- 👋 Hi, my name is Miloslav Ježek
+## 👋 Hi, my name is Miloslav Ježek
-- 👀 Right now I’m interested about pretty much anything regarding programming
-- 🌱 I've just started learning Computer Science and Python (Udemy, Engeto, freeCodeCamp...)
+- 🌱 I'm currently learning Computer Science, Python and testing
-- 💞️ I’m currently open to collaborating on anything my skills are sufficient for :)
+- 👀 I'd like to find a job as a tester or a beginning programmer later
 - 📫 You can reach me on LinkedIn

 <!---